yoleg/flysight2csv/README.md

   - Available filters:
     - Select only the columns you need.
     - Select only the sensors you need.
-- Merge the reformatted files from each directory into an additional MERGED.CSV file, sorted by timestamp.
+- Merge the reformatted files from each directory into an additional MERGED.csv (or .jsonl) file, sorted by timestamp.

 Compatibility: